How restaurants can improve morale and motivate staff

 Your workplace environment as well as situations that your staff encounter may be rendering them incapable of unleashing their full potential.

 What about restaurant staff?

 You could classify the food and beverage industry as a part of (or at least closely related to) the hospitality industry.
-The key word here is 'hospitality'.
-An inhospitable vibe can be created when staff do not express courtesy when dealing with patrons.
+The keyword here is 'hospitality'.
+An inhospitable vibe can be created when staff does not express courtesy when dealing with patrons.

 A negative impact on the business’s reputation can result and it can also lead to staff getting physically wounded.
 Think about how your kitchen employees are surrounded by potentially dangerous tools and hazardous conditions at times.
 Now throw unnecessary tussles into the mix and you could have a recipe for disaster!